TurtleTEK21355/25-26-Build-Season/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/standards.md

 - Positive Y = towards obelisk/scoring side
 - Positive X = audience right/red goal
 - Positive H = clockwise
+- all units of distance are in inches
+- 0,0 on the field is the red loading zone corner
+- that means blue goal corner = 144, 0
+- red goal corner = 144, 144

 ## Shooter System
 ### FlyWheel